bashuser30/dl-distro/CONTRIBUTING.md

 Here are a few guidelines to keep in mind:

 - **Code Style/Flow**: Please ensure your code adheres to the existing style and flow of the project.
+This includes using tabs for indentation and spaces for alignment to ensure consistency and maintainability across various editors.

-- **Simplicity**: When adding support for new distributions, additions or features, try to keep it simple.
+- **Simplicity**: When adding support for new distributions, additions, or features, try to keep it simple.
 Ideally, additions should mainly involve:

   - Adding data to `data.json`.
-  - Creating a download function for the distribution.
+  - Creating a download function for a distribution.
-  - Adding new options to download functions.
+  - Adding new options to existing download functions.
   - Adding a new entry to [Supported Distributions](README.md#supported-distributions).
   - Updating the usage in the script and [README.md](README.md#usage).